Values & Ethos (including British Values)

 The Rule of Law:

-- Children have key roles and responsibilities in school, such as children in Key Stage 2 taking on roles of House Captains, School Learning Councillors and Peer Mentors/buddies.
+Children have key roles and responsibilities in school, such as School Learning Councillors, breathing ambassadors, play leaders and library monitors.

-- Respect is embedded within our whole school ethos within our school values.
-‘Show Respect’ is promoted in all we do and is reinforced with stamp cards, pupil rewards points and golden tickets for lunchtime, which are drawn in a lottery on a Monday assembly and the 3 winning children then take a friend to sit on ‘Golden table’ for lunch as a reward.
+Respect is embedded within our whole school ethos within our school values.
+‘Show Respect’ is promoted in all we do and is reinforced with class dojos and pupil rewards points.

 Tolerance of those with different faiths and beliefs:

-- We value a broad and balanced curriculum and welcome visitors in school who can promote a range of faiths, beliefs and cultures.
-We do this in assemblies, through our International Schools work and our learning partnership with Army Public School in Bangalore, as well as in our local and wider community.
+We value a broad and balanced curriculum and welcome visitors in school who can promote a range of faiths, beliefs and cultures.